DataFire/Integrations/integrations/generated/google_content/README.md

 * AccountstatusesCustomBatchRequestEntry `object`: A batch entry encoding a single non-batch accountstatuses request.
   * accountId `string`: The ID of the (sub-)account whose status to get.
   * batchId `integer`: An entry ID, unique within the batch request.
+  * destinations `array`: If set, only issues for the specified destinations are returned, otherwise only issues for the Shopping destination.
+    * items `string`
   * merchantId `string`: The ID of the managing account.
   * method `string`: The method (get).